halapenyoharry/veklo/README.md

 - Type `f` and press Enter to toggle cartoon filter
 - Type `q` and press Enter to quit

-You can also press the corresponding keys in the video window if it's visible.
+If the video window is visible, you can also press the corresponding keys in that window.

 ## How It Works